Honorary Consulate General of Pakistan in Finland

 Embassy of Pakistan for Finland is located in Stockholm, Sweden.
 Please click Embassy’s web page for additional details.
 There is also an active Finnish Pakistani Friendship Organisation, FPFO operating in Finland.

-Please note that you need to deliver you passport with the application and required attachments to the Embassy.
-Please contact us for advise: we can provide you logistic services (courier) for delivery when required.
+You need to deliver you passport with the application and required attachments to the Embassy.
+Corporate and business travelers: please contact us for advise – we can provide you logistic services (courier) for Finland-Sweden delivery when required.

 NOTE: All attestations, certificates and other official documents are handled at the Embassy of Pakistan in Stockholm only, please read more.